K. K. N. Kurup

+Education

 Kurup obtained a B.A. from the University of Delhi and then studied for his M.A. and PhD at the University of Calicut.
 He was awarded the latter in 1976.

+Teaching

 He had been teaching at Calicut since 1972 and continued in various positions there.
 In 1983, he was a professor and the head of the history department at the University of Mangalore and was also awarded a professorship at Calicut.
 He was appointed head of the history department in Calicut in 1991 and in June 1998 became vice-chancellor, at a time when the university was suffering from a decline in staff due to numerous retirements.
 During his period of office, the fortunes of the institution were revived, its student numbers increased, a new engineering college facility was introduced and tertiary facilities were established in Thrissur, Wayanad and Vatakara.
 The tertiary bodies were all situated in relatively remote areas and formed part of his "Knowledge for Villages" vision.